-Some hydropower projects cause economic and physical displacement of riparian communities and settlements31.
-Economic displacement is defined as the loss of assets, access to assets, or income sources or means of livelihoods, which could be caused by land acquisition, changes in land use or access to land, restrictions on land use or access to natural resources, or changes in the environment leading to impacts on livelihoods.32 Hydropower projects can also cause physical displacement from the loss of residential land of shelter.
-Physical displacement involves risks for both the displaced people and for the host communities receiving them when they relocate.33
+Some hydropower projects cause economic and physical displacement of riparian and other communities and settlements.49 Economic displacement is defined as the loss of assets, access to assets or income sources, or to means of livelihoods, which could be caused by land acquisition, changes in land use or access to land, restrictions on land use or access to natural resources, or changes in the environment leading to impacts on livelihoods.50 Hydropower projects can also cause physical displacement from the loss of residential land and shelter.
+Physical displacement involves risks for both the displaced people and for the host communities receiving them when they relocate.51

 The amount of displacement will often depend on the type of hydropower project.
 Run-of-river schemes may cause only limited displacement.
 But hydropower projects that include a reservoir tend to occupy a large area of land.
-The land acquisition for a reservoir can affect farmland and and grazing lands that are located near the river.
+The land acquisition for a reservoir can affect farmland and grazing lands that are located near the river.
 Farmers' and villagers' incomes from farming and livestock raising will be lost or reduced when the land is flooded.
-Large reservoirs can also inundate residential areas and displace an entire community to a new resettlement area (Box 5.6) Business activities, whether small, medium, or large enterprises, can also be displaced, affecting their owners and workers.
-Furthermore, community public facilities such as schools, clinics, public meeting halls and cultural and religious sites may also be lost or need to be relocated.
-Often, associated infrastructure such as access roads and transmissions line can also cause physical and economic displacement.34
+Large reservoirs can also inundate residential areas and displace an entire community to a new resettlement area (Box 5.10).